Transaction Builder Setup Options

 The continuous invoice run, for its part, relies on the transaction builder.
 This mechanism itemizes the consumption data – converting it to actually billable items.

-Options to control the transaction builder's behavior include:
+The following options are available to control the transaction builder's behavior:

 Fields on Custom Objects

-The transaction builder requires a number of ON fields on objects that are to be converted to transactions.
+The transaction builder requires a number of ON fields on objects that hold usage data to be itemized.
 There are two types of required fields:

-Depending on your business use case, you can also add (multiple) price and quantity fields.
+Optionally, your business use cases may require additional price and quantity fields.

 Controlling Fields